 Whether it’s from an SD card, flash drive, external hard drive, or any other storage medium, Disk Drill can easily help you get your lost NEF files back.
 All you have to do is follow the simple steps below:

-official website.
+downloading Disk Drill from the official website.
 Once the setup file has been downloaded, launch the file and follow the on-screen instructions until the program is successfully installed.

 Run the Disk Drill app, select the storage medium you’d like to recover the NEF files from, and press the Search for lost data button.